-- "Handset"

-Select this option to switch control of the

-phone call over to the handset.
+- "Handset" Select this option to switch control of the phone call over to the handset.

 - "Mute Mic."

 Select this option to mute the microphone.

 Select again to unmute the microphone.

-- Red phone () icon

-Select to end the phone call.
+- Phone nicon Select to end the phone call.

 ENDING A CALL